-Head of State of the United Kingdom of Great Britain and Northern Ireland (and much of The Commonwealth), the current monarch, Queen Elizabeth II presides over a family that can, quite charitably, be described as a mix of apparently competent individuals, complete chuckleheads, and tabloid fodder.
-Fortunately for all concerned it was determined whether true power should rest with the monarchy or an elected parliament in 1649 when Charles I abruptly lost about 12 inches in height.
-Above his shoulders.
-This rather emphatic statement officially authorized the trend in which the King (or Queen) gradually lost to Parliament and the head of Government, the Prime Minister, and was finally accepted as pretty much fact in 1688 when Parliament invited William III of Orange and his wife Mary to invade England and seize the throne from the rather unpopular (and Catholic, pretty much the same thing at the time) James II.
+Head of State of the United Kingdom of Great Britain and Northern Ireland (and much of The Commonwealth), the current monarch, Queen Elizabeth II presides over a family that can, quite charitably, be described as a mix of competent, respected individuals and tabloid fodder.
+Fortunately for all concerned, it was determined whether true power should rest with the monarchy or an elected parliament in 1649, when Charles I abruptly lost about 12 inches in height.
+This rather emphatic statement officially authorized the trend in which the King (or Queen) gradually lost to Parliament and the head of Government, the Prime Minister.
+This trend was finally accepted as pretty much fact in 1688, when Parliament invited William III of Orange and his wife Mary to invade England and seize the throne from the rather unpopular (and Catholic, pretty much the same thing at the time) James II.

 - As of 2015, the Australian federal and state governments are led by republican politicians (with PM Malcolm Turnbull being especially outspoken and making a point of abolishing knighthoods) and they even issued an open letter declaring their intent to form a republic.
-However, it should be noted that public opinion is mostly split evenly on the issue (the Australian constitution requires a majority of states (at least four out of six) and an overall majority of the population to vote against the monarchy) and the needle swings very much towards the crown whenever there is a royal visit.
+However, public opinion is mostly split evenly on the issue, and the needle swings very much toward the Crown whenever there is a royal visit.
+In any event, the Australian constitution requires a majority of states (at least four out of six) and an overall majority of the population to vote against the monarchy.

-- Canada, however, (at least outside maverick Quebec) is in no apparent hurry to lose the monarchy, which exists as the Royal Family of Canada in that nation — technically a separate monarchy to the UK despite being made up of exactly the same individuals.
+- Canada (at least outside maverick Quebec) is in no apparent hurry to lose the monarchy, which exists as the Royal Family of Canada in that nation — technically a separate monarchy to the UK, but made up of exactly the same individuals.
 In fact, this is the case with all of the Commonwealth Realms, but the Canadians were the first to develop the theory and consequently have both the most traditional and most developed theory of monarchy.
-Canada is also the most monarchist Commonwealth Realm, partly because it is the oldest Commonwealth Realm besides the UK, and partly because it has a large, friendly-but-overbearing, culturally-similar republic right next door, making the monarchy a good way to distinguish itself from its neighbour.
+Canada is still the most monarchist Commonwealth Realm, partly because it is the oldest Commonwealth Realm besides the UK, and partly because it has a large, friendly-but-overbearing, culturally-similar republic right next door, making the monarchy a good way to distinguish itself from its neighbour.
 Canada is one of the few places where being both a leftist intellectual and a fervent monarchist is so commonplace as to be unremarkable — to many English-speaking Canadians, the monarchy is just part of being Canadian.
-(Doesn't mean the Governor-General is treated with any more respect, though...).
+(Doesn't mean the Governor-General is treated with any more respect, though.)
 It also helps that the Canadian Constitution requires unanimous consent of all the Canadian provinces to amend the Constitution to abolish the monarchy.
 Any debate over significantly changing the Constitution almost invariably ends up devolving into petty bickering between the provinces, so no one can be bothered to start that process.

 Although a large and sprawling family, the current membership of the House of Windsor is generally considered to refer mainly to: